 |POSITION||Assistant Coach (Jumps)|

-James Overbo enters his seventh season as a member of the Crusader track and field coaching staff, and his second as Associate Head Coach in 2014, working primarily with the jumpers, as well as the javelin throwers.
+James Overbo enters his ninth season as a member of the Crusader track and field coaching staff, and his fourth as associate head coach in 2016-17, working with the jumpers, javelin throwers and the multi-event athletes.

 Overbo came to Valparaiso from McNeese State University, where he competed in the pole vault for the Cowboys' track and field squad for four years.
 He has also served as an assistant coach at the Lone Star Pole Vault Club.